ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/certificate-configuration.markdown

     {
         "ServerUrl": "https://rvn-srv-1:8080",
         "Setup.Mode": "None",
-        "DataDir": "RavenData",
+        "DataDir": "/home/RavenData",
         "Security.Certificate": {
     		"Exec": "powershell",
-		    "Arguments": "d:/give_me_cert.ps1 90F4BC16CA5E5CB535A6CD8DD78CBD3E88FC6FEA"
+		"Arguments": "/home/secrets/give_me_cert.ps1 90F4BC16CA5E5CB535A6CD8DD78CBD3E88FC6FEA"
         }
     }

-{NOTE In any secure configuration, the `ServerUrl` must contain the same domain name that is used in the certificate (under the CN or ASN properties). /}
+{NOTE In all secure configurations, the `ServerUrl` must contain the same domain name that is used in the certificate (under the CN or ASN properties). /}